The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 Insights into the Create Task for New Teachers

-Definition: The Create Performance Task is basically a program (or part of a program) that each student must write and test on their own.
+Definition: The Create Performance Task is basically a program (or part of a program) that each student must write and test without teacher help.
 Besides the program code, the student must complete and submit a written response to specific prompts along with a video of their program running on a computer.

-As part of the process, the teacher may ask students to submit unviewable "drafts" to verify each student is able to use CB's online submission system without being able to grade/score the student while the student is completing their Create Task.
+As part of the process, the teacher may ask students to submit "drafts" to verify each student is able to use CB's online submission system.
+The teacher can then have students practice Written Exam prompts using their PPR.

 The Create Task as an ongoing "test" that the student finalizes, usually, during the last part of the school year.
 As a "test," teachers MUST follow certain rules: